 Program Aims

 The Psy.D. program in Clinical Psychology at Appalachian State University is dedicated to preparing professional psychologists to help address the needs of rural and other underserved populations in the Appalachian region and beyond.
-As such, the program is designed to provide students with broad training in the foundations of the science of psychology, the applications of psychological science to clinical populations, and the development of interpersonal, clinical, and scholarly competencies that ensure graduates are capable of providing high-quality, evidence-based services to diverse populations.
+As such, the program is designed to provide students with broad training in the foundations of the science of psychology, the applications of psychological science to clinical populations, and the development of interpersonal, clinical, and scholarly competencies that ensure graduates can provide high-quality, evidence-based services to diverse populations.
 In service of this mission, the program follows a scholar-practitioner model, with emphasis placed on developing competencies in these areas:

-2) Use of evidence-based practice: Effective practice in rural areas requires effective use of treatment approaches that have the highest chances of succeeding.
+2) Use of evidence-based practice: Effective practice in rural areas requires treatment approaches that have the highest chances of succeeding.
 Moreover, clinicians will need to remain informed of new developments in assessment and intervention to continue to thrive in the field.
 Our model emphasizes training in state-of-the-science treatment approaches that are delivered with attention paid to factors that can impact their effectiveness (e.g., cultural factors, socioeconomic status).

 3) Proficiency in scientific inquiry: In addition to providing direct services to consumers, rural psychologists may be called upon to identify needs and evaluate the effectiveness of the services that they and their organizations provide.
 Additionally, practitioners can effectively contribute to the general corpus of psychological knowledge.
 The program emphasizes competency in applied research methodologies to prepare students to operate as practitioners and scholars in rural settings.